OpenNews/srccon/care-2022-program.md

 ## Sessions

 Our schedule will include the sessions below.
 Details may evolve as we approach the event, and we have a couple final sessions still to confirm, so check back for updates.
-Thank you to all the community members who proposed ideas for SRCCON:CARE!
+Thank you to all the community members who proposed ideas for SRCCON:CARE, and to the community review panel who helped during our review process!

 <div class="session-proposal-list">{% comment %}The one-line if statement below is ugly but prevents massive whitespace in the template{% endcomment %}
 {% for proposal in site.data.sessions_care_2022 %}